monk-io/docs/docs/develop/hooks.md

 ## More on hooks

-Monk supports the following hooks at the moment:
+MonkOS supports the following hooks at the moment:

 | Applicable in | Hook                 | Description                       |
 | ------------- | -------------------- | --------------------------------- |